Successfully investing in Singapore

 How do you assess the current economic situation in Singapore?

-Singapore has a highly developed and successful market-based economy, which is driven by exports mainly in electronics, chemicals and services.
-The country is known for having a highly skilled and productive workforce, a favourable business environment, a stable political climate, and an economic policy that encourages free trade, investment and innovation.
+Singapore has a highly developed and successful market-based economy, driven by exports, especially in electronics, chemicals and services.
+The country is known for having a skilled and productive workforce, a favourable business environment, stable political climate, and an economic policy encouraging free trade, investment and innovation.

-Currently, Singapore benefits from geopolitical developments and the search for diversification of supply chains.
-Companies relocate regional functions to Singapore and investors allocate funds to the city state and set-up family offices here.
-The number of family offices increased from around 400 at the end of 2020 to more than 1,400 in 2024.
+Singapore benefits from the global trend of supply chain diversification.
+Companies are relocating regional functions to Singapore and many investors allocate funds to the city-state.
+Since 2020, the wealth management sector has experienced substantial growth.
+The number of single-family offices (SFOs) increased from approximately 400 to over 2,000 by the end of 2024.

-Innovation and digitalization are further drivers of Singapore’s economy.
+Innovation and digitalization are additional drivers of Singapore’s economy.
 The government invests heavily in the digital transformation of the economy and in increasing productivity.
-It intends to keep a strong manufacturing sector, which contributes almost 19 percent of the GDP.
+It aims to keep a strong manufacturing sector, which accounted for 17.3 percent of the nominal value of Singapore’s economy in 2024.
 Electronics and chemicals will continue to play a key role in this context.

 How would you describe the investment climate in Singapore?
 Which sectors offer the largest potential?

-• High technology industry (e.g., precision engineering, electronics, chemicals, semiconductor and robot technology)
+• High technology industry (e.g., precision engineering, electronics, chemicals, semiconductor and robotics)

 • Urban planning and development (including environmental and green technologies)